AJGreaves/portrait-artist/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
-- This project uses HTML5 and CSS programming languages.
+- This project uses HTML and CSS programming languages.
 - [Cloud9](https://c9.io) - This developer used **Cloud9** for their IDE while building the website.
 - [BootstrapCDN](https://www.bootstrapcdn.com/)
     - The project uses **Bootstrap4** to simplify the structure of the website and make the website responsive easily.